HakimaNoori/To-Do-List/README.md

 # 📖 [To-Do-List] <a name="about-project"></a>

 > **[To-Do List]** is a simple project build to add the todo tasks, check as completed and remove the task.
-This simple web page will be built using webpack and served by a webpack dev server(updated).
+This simple web page will be built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>